 Alexander Baron took top junior award and finished in the top 10.
-He will receive his prize at our next event at Blackburn.
+He received his prize at our February event at Blackburn.

 There are just a few places left for our next event on Sunday 18th February.
 Supplementary Regulations are available for our Nat B AutoSOLO & Clubmans AutoSOLO, Autotest and Production Car Autotest to take place at Blackburn Services Services, J4 M65 on Sunday 18th February 2018.
 The regs and entry forms can be downloaded at www.sd34msg.org.uk (event regs section) and at www.anwcc.org.

 The events are rounds of the ANWCC and SD34 championships.
 We look forward to receiving your entry.

 Accrington Motor Sport Club is delighted to announce that we have a full entry for our next autotest/autosolo at Blackburn Services on Sunday 3rd December 2017.
 If you’d like to come along and spectate or marshal on the day, the marshals briefing is at 10.30 and first car due to start at 11am.